 Ontario and Quebec are the largest gold-producing provinces in the country; together, they represent more than 70 percent of Canada’s gold output.
 The Canadian government states that gold is the nation’s most valuable mined commodity, with C$12.3 billion worth of the precious metal produced in 2020.

 Mine production: 130 MT each

-Ghana’s gold production held steady from the previous year, and the country once again produced 130 MT of the yellow metal in 2019.
+In 2021, Ghana took the position of sixth largest gold-producing country.
+Ghana’s gold production rose slightly by 5 MT from the previous year.
 It is also worth noting that Ghana is Africa’s largest gold producer, having overtaken South Africa in recent years.